yitech/deribit-python/README.md

 ## Features

 - REST API integration
+- JSON-RPC support for both HTTP and WebSocket
 - WebSocket support for real-time data
 - Support for both testnet and mainnet
 - Comprehensive error handling